beemesh/beemesh/README.md

 Scheduling | Relying on Cluster | Ad-hoc Consensus as required by Workload Specs Connectivity | Network based | Connection based

-## Package
+OneKube comes as single binary.
+Just deploy to join the P2P network to participate with no need for consensus or leader election.
+The underlying protocol naturally prefers nodes that are been alive for longer over newer entrants.
+As soon workload is deployed, consensus is deployed as sidecar.
+Stateless workload does not need any state management.
+This encourages true stateless and zero trust based microservices.

-One comes as single binary.
-Just deploy to join the P2P network to participate.
+## Architecture

 ![OneKube Binary](OneKube.png)

 ## API